-In Norway The Directorate of Fisheries' goal is to promote profitable economic activity through sustainable and user-oriented management of marine resources and the marine environment (Directorate of Fisheries 2024a).
+In Norway The Directorate of Fisheries' goal is to promote profitable economic activity through sustainable and user-oriented management of marine resources and the marine environment (Directorate of Fisheries 2025a).
 Also, The Marine Resources Act's main aim is to ensure sustainable and economically profitable management of wild living marine resources and genetic material derived from them, and to promote employment and settlement in coastal communities.
-It requires that Norwegian fisheries management be guided by the precautionary approach, in line with international treaties and guidelines, and by an ecosystem approach that takes into account habitats and biodiversity (Directorate of Fisheries 2024c).
+It requires that Norwegian fisheries management be guided by the precautionary approach, in line with international treaties and guidelines, and by an ecosystem approach that takes into account habitats and biodiversity (Directorate of Fisheries 2025c).

-In EU, the European Commission trough the Common Fishery Policy (CFP) marine action plan, aims to reinforce the CFP's contribution to the EU's environmental objectives: A healthy marine environment with healthy fish stocks and rich biodiversity is the only way to ensure a prosperous future for EU fisheries communities in the medium and long-term (EC 2024a).
+In EU, the European Commission trough the Common Fishery Policy (CFP) through the marine action plan aims to conserve fish stocks and reduce overfishing in order to provide EU citizens with a long-term stable, secure and healthy food supply (EC 2025a).
 The marine action plan contributes to delivering on the EU Biodiversity Strategy for 2030 and its commitment to legally and effectively protect 30% of our seas, with one third being strictly protected; the plan's objectives are: contribute to getting and keeping fish stocks to sustainable levels, reduce the impact of fishing on the seabed, and minimise fisheries impacts on sensitive species.
 (EC 2023a)